kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_	field_stewardship/existential_rhythm_alignment_session.md

 This session is **not appropriate** for:

-- Psychological distress or crisis contexts
+- Psychological distress or emotional crisis
-- Organizational emergencies or strategic blockage
+- Organizational emergency or structural breakdown
-- Emotional or interpersonal support needs
+- Therapeutic, interpersonal, or managerial conflict mediation

-Use only when the system is structurally sound — but **operational pacing or rhythm requires re-attunement**.
+Use only in systems that are structurally intact — but require rhythm-based recalibration.

 ---

 ## 📬 Contact

-To schedule or inquire:
+For scheduling or inquiries:
 📩 **deepzenspace [at] gmail [dot] com**

 ---

-**Phase Drift** is a structural sensing framework.
+**Phase Drift** is a structural sensing model.
-This session applies its principles to asynchronous realignment —
+This session applies its principles to asynchronous recalibration —
-for professionals managing complexity **without escalation or urgency**.
+designed for professionals managing systemic complexity **without escalation or urgency**.